williamcioffi/sattagutils/README.md

 # sattagutils
 a collection of utils to help with manupulating wildlife computers sat tags (primarily mk10s)

-[tutorial](https://williamcioffi.github.io/sattagutils) on some basic features.
+[tutorial](https://williamcioffi.github.io/sattagutils) on some basic features. _there is no tutorial right now basically. need to add one along with some sample sattags to run the tutorial on._

 ## notes
 ### need to bring over